 Staying within a few minutes of walking distance of any of my recommendations would be a great area for solo travelers.

-Expect to find many smaller guest houses like accommodations over large chain hotels.
+Expect to find many smaller guest houses and accommodations rather than large chain hotels.

 Neighborhoods in Porto Safe for Solo Travelers